elunna/nerfhack-changelog/README.md

 * Cracked mirrors always shatter when they reflect a ray.
 * Medusa's stoning gaze always shatters mirrors that reflect her gaze.
 * Beware of nymphs since they regularly carry mirrors...
+* Applying a mirror to Medusa starts slow stoning instead of instapetrification.

 **Unicorn horns now reduce the timeouts of most afflications instead of outright curing.**
 * For troubles that time out (not illness or vomiting), the unihorn has been nerfed so that it only reduces the timeout.